manojaryalgit/seismic-modeling-plotly-dashboard/README.md

 # Seismic Modeling Plotly Dashboard
+## on Collaboration with: Bishnu Prasad Sharma (https://github.com/bishnu820)

 An interactive web application for analyzing earthquake data in Nepal using machine learning models for prediction and risk assessment.